jeevanshankar1991/Word2Vec/README.md

 - architecture: skip-gram (slower, better for infrequent words) vs CBOW (fast)
 - the training algorithm: hierarchical softmax (better for infrequent words) vs negative sampling (better for frequent words, better with low dimensional vectors).
 Note : Right now, hierarchical soft-max is not provided but will added soon
 - sub-sampling of frequent words: can improve both accuracy and speed for large data sets (useful values are in range 1e-3 to 1e-5).
 Note : I have also added an option (max-count), where you can ignore top frequent words in your training algorithm.
+- stop-words/most-frequent words : can improve the speed and accuracy improves on smaller data sets (~ 100MB) but couldn;t observe any significant increase in performance on very large data sets (~10GB )
 - dimensionality of the word vectors: usually more is better, but not always
 - context (window) size: for skip-gram usually around 10, for CBOW around 5